A study of retardation models for phenomenological interactions in hadronic physics: A comparison with the Feynman model

-In this section we discuss a point of conceptual interest, that is the comparison of our model of interaction (developed in the coordinate space) with the results of the Feynman diagram (at tree-level) that are given in the momentum space.
-Due to the complexity of the problem, we shall only study the pure Coulombic case.
-We shall consider the interaction of Eq. (\ref{wwork1}) and (\ref{wwork1v}) without chosing, at the beginning, a specific operator ordering.
+In this section we discuss a point of conceptual interest, that is the comparison of our model of interaction (developed in the coordinate space) with the results, at tree-level, of the Feynman diagram theory that are obtained in the momentum space.
+The following analysis can also represent the starting point for constructing a momentum space model of the quark interaction.
+Some comments and a possible generalization of this model will be presented in Subsect. \ref{comgen}.

+We develop the calculations of this section by using the retarded interaction of Eq. (\ref{wwork1}) with $V_{ret}(\vec r,\vec p)$ of Eq. (\ref{wwork1v}), that is we consider point-like interacting quarks.
+The generalization to the case of non-point-like quarks will be discussed in Subsect. \ref{comgen}.

-To develop the calculation it is necessary to recall some standard procedures.
-In the \textit{unretarded} (or \textit{static}) case, that is obtained by setting $\vec p=0$ in Eq. (\ref{wwork1v}), we have a pure Coulombic interaction, in the form
+For clarity, we previously recall some standard procedures that are used for the \textit{unretarded} (or \textit{static}) interaction that is obtained by setting $\vec p=0$ in Eq. (\ref{wwork1v}).
+In this case, we have a pure Coulombic interaction operator, in the form

 In the momentum space, we have